 10. How many breaks do you require, and for how long?

 Live bands will generally require at least one break during the night.
 It’s best to know when, and for how long, they plan to be off the floor so you can mix in some other entertainment (like a fun late night snack) to keep the party going.

 11. Do you work with an assistant or second DJ?

 Depending on the size of your wedding, having an extra set of hands can be well worth it.
 This will help everything from setup to song requests run a lot more smoothly.

-Some performers offer packages with additional services like video screens and lighting.
+Some performers offer packages with additional services like photo booths, video screens, and lighting.
 Depending on the experience you’re going for, having these options available from a single source could be beneficial.